Pune Airport: Airport expansion

 A second terminal has been built on the eastern side of the current airport terminal.
 It covers an area of about 52000 sqm, which is twice the size of the current terminal and has a capacity of serving over 9 million passengers annually.
 It has five aerobridges and several advanced technologies, facilities and amenities, five baggage carousels, 34 counters, 25 self-check-in counters, duty-free shops, retail stores, food courts, waiting areas, lounges, restrooms, and many others.
-The terminal has a unique design showcasing the culture and heritage of Maharashtra, such as the depictions of traditional folklore, art like Warli and a bronze statue of Shivaji in front of the terminal.
+The terminal has a unique design showcasing the culture and heritage of Maharashtra, such as the depictions of traditional folklore, art like Warli and a bronze statue of Chhatrapati Shivaji Maharaj in front of the terminal.
 It was estimated to be completed by the end of 2020, but due to the COVID-19 pandemic, which caused lockdowns and curfews, lack of labour caused several delays in work.
 In September 2021, construction work resumed.
 In November 2022, it was 75% completed, and was expected to be completed by May 2023.
 It was finished and inaugurated by Prime Minister Narendra Modi on 10 March 2024 via video conferencing.
 However, the opening of the terminal got delayed due to longstanding processes of receiving permission to operationalise and shortage of Central Industrial Security Force (CISF) personnel at the airport for security.
 These issues were solved and the terminal was opened for regular operations on 14 July 2024, with the first flights operated by Air India and Air India Express to Delhi and Bhubaneswar.